-The Cambridge Recovery Sober Living Home offers an affordable transitional space for men who are committed to continuing their journey of overcoming alcohol and drug addictions.
-We have created a sober living home environment that is both supportive yet independent, enabling residents to gradually transition back to the real world at a pace that is comfortable for them.
+Cambridge Recovery Sober Living Houses New Jersey offer affordable transitional space for men who are committed to continuing their journey of overcoming alcohol and drug addictions.
+We have created a sober living environment that is both supportive yet independent, enabling residents to gradually transition back to the real world at a pace that is comfortable for them.

 At Cambridge Recovery Sober living, our residents can look forward to living and recovering in a serene neighborhood where they can fully focus on their journey to sobriety and healing.
-While living with us, residents will have the chance to use a variety of services that are dedicated to helping them achieve independence and move forward with their lives.
-Residents will also have many opportunities to plan for their future, while interacting and engaging with others on the sober living journey.
+While living with us, residents have access to a variety of services that are dedicated to helping them move forward with their lives and achieving independence.
+While preparing for independent sober living, residents will be living, interacting and engaging with others on the sober living journey.

 Residents at our sober home can also benefit from the variety of amenities, facilities, and recreational opportunities in the Northern New Jersey area.
 This includes the Morristown National Historic Park and Museum, the Loantaka Brook Reservation and the Pyramid Mountain Natural Historic area amongst many others.

 What is a Sober Living Home?